Is Paranoia a Symptom of Bipolar Disorder?

 How many of us have thought people were talking about us or feared something wrong might happen?
 Has anyone been concerned their house might be broken into or something terrible would happen to their children?

-We must remember in life that although we may not be able to experience paranoia to its extremity, we can always relate through our own lives.
+We must remember in life that although we may not be able to experience paranoia to its extremity, we can always relate to our own lives.

-All the symptoms I had been experiencing made it evident that I had been suffering with paranoia.
+All the symptoms I had been experiencing made it evident that I had been suffering from bipolar paranoia.

-Being paranoid was extremely lonely and I felt totally isolated and detached from others.
-I was preparing to go on holiday with a large group of girls, but as my medication increased I started to feel what I thought was over-sensitivity.
+Being paranoid was incredibly lonely, and I felt isolated and detached from others.
+I was preparing to go on holiday with a large group of girls, but as my medication increased, I started to feel what I thought was over-sensitivity.

 As many of us do, I lost insight and didn’t relate my change in thoughts to my medication.
 My paranoia got worse.

 While on holiday I was convinced I was behaving strangely and conversation became difficult.
 I was analyzing every word and action, and it was overwhelming.

 I felt distanced from the group with nobody to talk to.
 How could I tell someone I was panicked that everyone was talking about me?
 How could I vocalize my constant worrying and paranoia?